 The Clinical Knowledge Requester may send this parameter to identify the specialty and/or level of training of the performer of the request when performer contains the value PROV.

-This parameter may be used by the Clinical Knowledge Source to locate appropriate resources facilitating communication between providers (e.g., with different specialties).
+This parameter may be used by the Clinical Knowledge Directory to locate appropriate resources facilitating communication between clinicians (e.g., with different specialties).

 performer.languageCode.c